twse/random-stuff/README.md

 * **SitePal Forum Drug Words** (HTM file): Shows a list of medicine product brand names (not song artists or movie titles) used to spam the legacy SitePal forum, which includes but are not limited to analgesics, antibiotics, carbohydrates, chemotherapeutics, decongestants, modulators, organic acids, pharmaceutics, progestogens, topical products, triptans etc. etc. etc.

 ## Fonts
-Created with FontCreator 5.6 (2007) - FontCreator 6.5 is the last version to support only creating ordinary Unicode fonts as version 6.0 or higher can create OpenType fonts.
+Created with FontCreator 5.6 (2007) - FontCreator 6.5 is the last version to support only ordinary Unicode fonts.
 * **Cyrano Text**: Based on [Cyrano Nouveau](http://www.typophile.com/node/64838) (2009) from the Typophile forums by MrMoto, Canada with revised glyphs and support for more glyphs.
 Both fonts are named after the 1998 movie Cyrano de Bergerac.
 * **Generic Menu**: Based on the font in *WarioWare* GBA and NDS games.
 Thanks goes to Jackster from [The Spriters Resource](https://www.spriters-resource.com) for ripping the font.
 Windows Vista and above fakes the font preview as Japanese (only two Kanji letters are included in the font).
 * **LTROL Font**: Based on the font in the American version of *Lufia: The Ruins of Lore*.
 Created using CrystalTile2.
 This font is not licensed or endorsed by ATLUS U.S.A., Inc., SEGA of America, Inc., SEGA Europe Ltd., SQUARE ENIX, Inc. or SQUARE ENIX Ltd.